Luzivog/GW2-tracker/README.md

 ## What is this?

 This discord bot allows you to track the progress of you and your friends on guild wars 2.
-It was made using the [gw2 api v2](https://wiki.guildwars2.com/wiki/API:Main) and has 1 command that is ``/progress`` and that displays :
+It was made using the [gw2 api v2](https://wiki.guildwars2.com/wiki/API:Main) and has 1 command, ``/progress``, that displays:

 ![](./images/display_example.png)